-Here is the summary of our 2019 season: a run down of our route, followed by a cost review.
+Here is the summary of our 2019 sailing season with a rundown of our route, followed by a cost review.

-This season was a shorter one than previous seasons, bookended with a month long stay in Monastir whilst we took some land travel and an early arrival into our winter berth to sort out some issues back in the UK.
+This season was shorter than previous seasons.
+We bookended it with a month long stay in Monastir whilst we enjoyed some land travel.
+At the other end, we made an early arrival into our winter berth in order to sort out some issues back in the UK.

-From Tunisia we covered a lot of ground in a short time, passing through our previous years’ routes to take us to France, where we spent the majority of our time, almost two months.
+After Tunisia we covered a lot of ground in a short time, passing quickly through our previous years’ routes.
+This allowed us to fast track to France, where we spent almost two months.

 The Pie Chart of Nights Stayed